priscillamc/pagemash/README.txt

 ==Change Log==

 0.1.0 > Initial Release

 0.1.1 > Removed version check [line72] since some hosts will not allow external includes.

+0.1.2 > Fixed CSS&JS headers to only display on pageMash admin

 ==Road Map==